 That’s where age-friendly cities come in.
-While you may have heard the term aging-in-place in relation to your private home, age-friendly cities make the idea of aging-in-place a city wide initiative.
-Not only do these cities encourage involvement and interaction within the community, but they support the individual needs and interests of its residents.
+While you may have heard the term "aging in place" in relation to your private home, age-friendly cities make this idea a city-wide initiative.
+Not only do these cities encourage involvement and interaction within the community, but they support the individual needs and interests of their residents.

 For those living in age-friendly cities a typical day may include walking to and volunteering at the community garden in the morning, having lunch with friends at a local restaurant in the afternoon, and taking a refreshing swim in the community pool in the evening.
 Age-friendly cities typically offer amenities like these, and opportunities for socialization, within walking distance.
 If the walk seems too far, there’s usually some form of transportation to help.

 In comparison, those in communities without such amenities may watch television in the morning, eat meals alone, and avoid going out because most stores and restaurants aren’t within walking distance.
-Without the help of city initiatives, these people may live a more secluded and less fulfilled life.
-When looking at these two examples, it’s easy to see that one in an age-friendly city may have a better quality of life than one that does not.
+Without the help of city initiatives, these people may live more secluded and less fulfilled lives.
+When looking at these two examples, it’s easy to see that a senior living in an age-friendly city may have a better quality of life than a senior that is not.